SCINET-INC/delastic-search/README.md

 oldIndexKeys represent stale keys in the index that need to be purged of a record when its data changes.
 If you no longer want a record to be associated with a certain key, then include it in the oldIndexKeys array and DS will do the purging for you.

+DS.updateIndex accounts for adding new records and updating existing ones.

+### removeRecord

+DS.removeRecord expects the index, the record to be removed, and the indexKeys the record is currently paired with.

 ## Installation

 Using delastic-search is fairly simple.
 The package is installable via vessel in a motoko project and via an npm package in a javascript project.